filipHartman/rsschool-cv/cv.md

 * Jul 2017 - Sep 2018 - Codecool Programming School

 ### English
 As a Sofware Developer I am using English on daily basis.
-I easily get along with my colleagues and corespond with clients by emails.
+I easily get along with my co-workers and corespond with clients by emails.